trisberg/bostonhadoop/batch-demo/README.md

     gradle clean build

-    (also, build the spark-hashtags project using `mvn clean package` before running the batch job)
+    (also, build the spark-hashtags project using `mvn clean install` before running the batch job)

 Run with: